scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 Future Work
 -----------

+Through the work presented here, we have shown that it is possible to build flexible, lightweight workflows entirely within Jupyter notebooks.
+However, there is still room for improvement.
+Current areas being targeted for development are:

-Performance enhancements for GIS & Unstructured mesh datasets Making annotation and drawing tools easier to use (i.e. less code) Layout of Jupyter Notebooks in Dashboard type form factor Integration with Tethys platform & other web frontends Prototype bidirectional visual programing environment (a.k.a ArcGIS Model Builder)
+  - Performance enhancements for GIS & Unstructured mesh datasets
+  - Making annotation and drawing tools easier to use (i.e. requiring less custom code)
+  - Layout of Jupyter Notebooks in Dashboard type form factors with code hidden
+  - Integration with non Jupyter notebook web frontends (i.e. Tethys Platform [Swain14]_ )
+  - Prototype bidirectional visual programing environment (a.k.a ArcGIS Model Builder)

 References
 ----------